Taking a toddler on vacation is both fun and exhausting! There’s plenty to do, but you’ve also got to plan some things ahead… like rides!

 Heads up if this is your first time to Universal Orlando Resort.
 There’s the Resort Called Universal Orlando Resort which has Three Themed Parks and Many Resorts, and then one of the theme parks is called Universal Studios Florida Park.

-Slightly confusing, but we’ll be talking about a specific park here for toddlers (universal orlando), and then cover the other park, Islands of Adventure in this other post!
-Let’s talk about what rides can Toddlers ride at Universal Orlando?
+Slightly confusing, but we’ll be talking about a specific park here for toddlers (Universal Studios Florida Park), and then cover the other main theme park at Universal Orlando Resort, Islands of Adventure, in this other post!
+Let’s talk about your pressing questions, like what rides can Toddlers ride at Universal Orlando

 For busy parents, there’s three rides that most toddlers can ride, and technically seven rides that a taller 3 year old would enjoy at Universal Orlando.
 You can find these in the app, but it’s not always the most user friendly, so we’ve got the list below with height requirements for easy planning!

 Get ready to plan with this guide for parents and caregivers to know which park is the best for toddlers.

 ⭐ Rides for toddlers at Universal Studios Florida Park

 While other theme parks in Orlando have rides with zero height limits, Universal is a bit more specific about what height they’ll allow on rides.
 Mainly, they want children to be fully sitting and walking before climbing aboard one of their rides, and this happens somewhere in that thirty inches range!

 Kang and Kudo’s Twirl and Hurl: minimum 34 inches

 Not too far from the entrance, over in Simpson’s Land, you’ll find the Kang and Kudo’s Twirl and Hurl.
 This is similar to One Fish Two Fish over in Islands of Adventure, and Dumbo over in Magic Kingdom.